nyudlts/dot-doc/README.md

-## Digital Object Type Variant Documentation
+## Digital Object Naming Requirements
 This repository specifies the file and naming requirements used by New York University's Digital Library Technology Services department to validate digital objects produced by different digitization workflows.